rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case.md

 * Profile: message personalization based on a profile field
 * Offer management: personalized offer
-* Context: contuextual data from the journey event
+* Context: contextual data from the journey event

-The goal of this example is push an event to  Journey Optimizer every time a customer order is updated.
+The goal of this example is to push an event to Journey Optimizer every time a customer order is updated.
 A push notification is then sent to the customer with information on the order and a personalized offer.

 For this use case, the following prerequisites are needed: